DistrictDataLabs/baleen/docs/components.md

 In order to synchronize feeds, we use the [feedparser](https://pypi.python.org/pypi/feedparser) library and to fetch documents from the web, we use [Requests](http://docs.python-requests.org/en/master/).
 A single `Ingest` instance takes as input an iterable of feeds from either MongoDB or from an OPML file.
 When run it maintains two queues: a feed processing queue and a page processing queue (so that it can be threaded or multiprocessed).

 Feed processing is performed by a `FeedSync` object which takes a single feed as input.
 The `FeedSync` object fetches the RSS via feedparser, and iterates through all posts, wrangling them and saving them to Mongo.
-The PageFetch object takes a post as input, and searches for the web page to download.
+The `PageWrangler` object takes a post as input, wrangles the data from a variety of feed types, then fetches the complete web page.

 Once the `Ingest` instance has cleared it's work queue, it logs various information and terminates.
 Note that the `Ingest` instance is responsible for error handling and logging, while the sync and fetch utilities must raise exceptions.